svewap/nnrestapi/Documentation/Configuration/Index.rst

 Configuration
 ============

-The following chapters describe how to configure your TYPO3 Restful Api with TypoScript, YAML and in the extension manager.
+The following chapters describe how to configure your application with TypoScript, YAML and in the extension manager.

 ---------